dermatologist/nlp-qrmine/README.md

 from qrmine import MLQRMine

 ```
-* *More instructions and a jupyter notebook to follow*
+* *More instructions and a jupyter notebook available [here.](https://nuchange.ca/2017/09/grounded-theory-qualitative-research-python.html)*

 ## Input file format